-If you are a permanent resident of a foreign country under restricted tax liability in Finland, submit a withholding tax report to us.
-The withholding tax report can be found in the section “More information” at the bottom of the page.
-In the event that your restricted tax liability ends, you must submit a valid tax card to us.
+If you are a permanent resident of a foreign country, in which case you are under restricted tax liability in Finland, we will need a tax-at-source report (the pdf is in Finnish) from you.
+In the event that your restricted tax liability ends, please submit a valid tax card to us.

-You can register as the visual artist of your publications in the Kopiosto public lending remuneration service at https://kopiostoextra.fi/lainauskorvaus.
+You can register as the visual artist of your publications in the Kopiosto public lending remuneration service.
 In the service, you can find publications eligible for remunerations and register as an author of one, review and update your customer details and browse your own publications.

 Tips for searching for publications in the public lending remuneration service:

-- The data concerning illustrations in the lending statistics used as the basis of remuneration distribution are regrettably often incomplete.
-This is why it is advisable to search for books you have provided illustrations to in the list of publications eligible for lending remunerations with the main author’s name (in most cases, the libraries’ catalogues use the writer’s name), the title of the book and/or the ISBN identifier one search term at a time.
+The data concerning images in the lending statistics used as the basis of remuneration distribution are regrettably often incomplete.
+This is why it is advisable to search for books you have provided images to in the list of publications eligible for lending remunerations with the main author’s name (in most cases, the libraries’ catalogues use the writer’s name), the title of the book and/or the ISBN identifier one search term at a time.

-- Indicate the types of images (e.g. drawing, comic, photograph) you have created for the publication.
-If you hold more than one role of a visual artist of a publication, please indicate the type of illustration you have created in the largest quantity.
+Indicate the types of images (e.g. illustration, comic, photograph) you have created for the publication.
+If you hold more than one role of a visual artist of a publication, please indicate the type of images you have created in the largest quantity.